Benoît Campion: Young years

 Benoît was born in Brest, Brittany, on 12 February 1998.

 Before he started track and field, he used to play football for the Stade Brestois 29.

 After winning some cross-country races at school, he decided to stop playing football and started athletics in 2012.

 He joined the Stade Brestois Athlétisme and started doing middle-distance races.

 2012-2018

-Benoît showed very quickly his talent for running by winning some cross-country races and doing great performances on the track.
+Benoît soon won some cross-country races.

 He ran a 2'566 on his first 1000m.

 He improves his personal bests years after years, showing his talent mainly on 800m and 1500m.

 In the same time, he studies medicine at Brest University (UBO).

 2018-2020

 After 2 years of studying medicine, he decides to focus on track and field and goes to the United Stades, becoming a student athlete at American International College.

-By increasing his volume of training, he makes a lot of progress and quickly become one of the best middle-distance runner of the university.
+By increasing his volume of training, he makes a lot of progress and quickly become one of the best middle-distance runners of the university.
 He manages to run 3'43 on 1500m that places him among the best French athletes.